yumeng5/LOTClass/README.md

 $ pip3 install -r requirements.txt
 ```

-Python 3.6 is strongly recommended; using older python versions might lead to package incompatibility issues.
+Python 3.6 or above is strongly recommended; using older python versions might lead to package incompatibility issues.

 ## Reproducing the Results

 We provide the four datasets used in the paper under ```datasets``` and four bash scripts ```agnews.sh```, ```dbpedia.sh```, ```imdb.sh``` and ```amazon.sh``` for running the model on the four datasets.

 The bash scripts assume you have two 10GB GPUs.
-If you have different number of GPUs, or GPUs of different memory sizes, refer to for how to set command line arguments appropriately.
+If you have different number of GPUs, or GPUs of different memory sizes, refer to [the next section](#command-line-arguments) for how to set command line arguments appropriately.

+## Command Line Arguments

 ## Running on a New Dataset